polarhive/site/content/blog/indiafoss-2024/index.md

 ![postgres](post.jpg)

-He talked about how they use [dungbeetle](https://github.com/zerodha/dungbeetle) an internal middleware tool Zerodha developed to manage rush-hour tax-filing report generation on their stock broking platform.
+He talked about how they use [dungbeetle](https://github.com/zerodha/dungbeetle) an internal middleware tool Zerodha developed to manage rush-hour tax-filing report generation for their stock broking platform.

 ## In summary

 FOSS, Policy (lil bit of AI), Sustainability.
 I feel this was the theme around this year's IndiaFOSS.
-I loved how they asked us to bring our own water bottles, napkins and reduce any time time plastic or paper waste.
+I loved how they asked us to bring our own water bottles, napkins and reduce any one time plastic or paper waste.
 Overall, the event was very well-organized, though I felt like I had explored all the stalls by the end of day one.

 There were many more talks that I had attended, but did not document pictures of; a full list of speakers and a video recording of the event can be found on the IndiaFOSS [website](https://fossunited.org/dashboard/schedule/indiafoss24).